dsnsgithub/homelab/docs/operations.md

 Notes:

-* If quorum is already lost (0-1 members respond), this procedure does not apply.
+* If quorum is already lost, this procedure does not apply.
   Follow the full Sidero disaster recovery instead: snapshot via `talosctl cp`, wipe `EPHEMERAL` on the down nodes, and `talosctl bootstrap --recover-from`.